Emmanuelle movies producer Alain Siritzky dead at 72

-Emmanuelle franchise producer Alain Siritzky died after what has been described as “a short illness” on Saturday, Oct.
-11, ’14, at a Paris hospital.
+Emmanuelle franchise producer Alain Siritzky died on Oct.
+11 at a Paris hospital.
 The (reportedly) New York City-born Siritzky, whose credits include dozens of Emmanuelle movies and direct-to-video efforts, several of which starring Sylvia Kristel in the title role, was 72.

 Ironically, Alain Siritzky didn’t produce the original, epoch-making 1974 Emmanuelle.
 He became involved in that Yves Rousset-Rouard production via his Parafrance Films, which distributed the international box office hit in France.

 A couple of years after the release of Deep Throat and The Devil in Miss Jones (not to mention Boys in the Sand and Eyes of a Stranger), and the year after Marlon Brando and Maria Schneider sparked a furor by having simulated sex in Bernardo Bertolucci’s Last Tango in Paris, the 1974 French release Emmanuelle still managed to become a worldwide succès de scandale.
 Besides turning 21-year-old Dutch actress Sylvia Kristel into an international star, the soft-core film ended up banned in numerous countries.

 In the United States, Emmanuelle was – surprisingly – released by a major studio, Columbia Pictures; its tagline read “X [the NC-17 rating of the early ’70s] was never like this.”
 According to Variety, the film earned $4 million (approximately $17 million today) in the American market, while in France Emmanuelle became the biggest box office grosser of the year.